 .limit(50)

-.forEach(batch -> System.out.println(batch));When using the asynchronous client, the method returns an AsyncStreamResponse:
+.forEach(batch -> IO.println(batch));When using the asynchronous client, the method returns an AsyncStreamResponse:

 import com.anthropic.core.http.AsyncStreamResponse;